lazycoder1/protocol/contracts/plugins/maple/README.md

 Including interest from lending the lenders also earn MPL rewards.
 As per the documentation, we dont have to call any method for earning rewards.
-The rewards will be deposited directly to the lender's account at the end of each month.
+The rewards will be deposited directly to the lender's account at the end of each month. https://maplefinance.gitbook.io/maple/protocol/maple-token-holders/how-can-you-earn-mpl
-Sounds pretty weird and inefficient to me but thats what the docs say https://maplefinance.gitbook.io/maple/protocol/maple-token-holders/how-can-you-earn-mpl

 ### [Excel Sheet](https://docs.google.com/spreadsheets/d/16rY9nHSd32Rf3FKmVDE3ipDHFho17-eb9SVjwxe31Ag/edit?usp=sharing)

 This one is mostly rough calculations that I used to review the maple pool accounting.
-May come of some use to you so I will just keep it here.
+May come of some use so I will just keep it here.

 ## Tests